UBC-MDS/DSCI-532_2025_5_vessel-vision/reports/m4-reflection.md

 ## 2. Address feedback from me and your peers

-Feedbacks addressed from Professros:
+Feedbacks addressed from Professors:
 - fix the table and make the line graph shorter so you won't have scrolling based on.
-- The professor advised us to "add caching to your project to optimize performance and reduce computation time, especially for expensive or repetitive tasks.
+- The professor advised us to "add caching to your project to optimize performance and reduce computation time, especially for expensive or repetitive tasks".

 Feedbacks adressed from our Peers
 - Removed "DSCI_553" from the "About" section.